 Some places offer a way to store documents virtually.
 While the originals cannot be stored online, having a copy available until the originals can be obtained will help make things easier for those who need to see that things get done.

 Just make sure there is at least one trusted person who has the information, such as a password, so that the data can be retrieved quickly and easily.

-At Lilac City Law, we make sure you can access your estate plan in digital format.
+Make sure you can access your estate plan in digital format.

 Whether you are looking for someone to do the work or you need some questions answered to make sure you are on the correct path, talk with an experienced estate lawyer.

 Contact us today to schedule a consultation.